 Meeting Our Peers

 We spent most of the breaks working the booth and talking to conference attendees.
-The “Semantics for Dummies” and “Building on Multi-Model Database” books were a big hit, and our supply flew out of the booth by lunchtime on day one.
+The “Building on Multi-Model Database” book was a big hit, and our supply flew out of the booth by lunchtime on day one.
 (Thanks to Tom DeWit who resupplied us with fresh stock from our Utrecht office for day two.)

 MarkLogic Partners Share Their Success